 Kayla has been featured in the Huffington Post, Time Magazine, Entrepreneur Magazine, Glamour, CNBC, and more.
 She’s been interviewed on a variety of podcasts including Liz on Biz, InnovaBuzz, 12 Minute Convos, The Money Peach Podcast, Jumble Think, and more.

-Kayla lives with her husband, Tim, and their herd of two weiner dogs and a cat in Lincoln, Nebraska.
-When she’s not working with clients, she’s playing yard games with her husband in the sunshine.
+Kayla lives with her husband, Tim, her children Leroy and Macy, and their two weiner dogs in Lincoln, Nebraska.
+When she’s not working with clients, she’s spending time with her family in the sunshine.

 Kayla is a 2012 graduate of Kansas State University and holds a Bachelor’s degree in Animal Science and Agricultural Communications.